jimbro1000/Atari65_130XE_C070067/README.md

 port, expansion port and half of the custom chips.

 The SALLY CPU chip can be replaced with an adapted 65C02 to add the missing HALT signal.
-FREDDIE is available as a reproduction.
-The PIA can be replaced with a MC68B21
+FREDDIE and POKEY are available as reproductions.
+The PIA can be replaced with a MC68B21 (or equivalent).

 ## Progress